mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 ### Enum support

 Enums are fully supported.
-The `PojoCodec` uses the name of the enum constant as the property value.
-This is then converted back into an Enum value by the codec using the static `Enum.valueOf` method.
+The POJO `Codec` uses the name of the enum constant as the property value.
+This is then converted back into an
+Enum value by the codec using the static `Enum.valueOf` method.

 Take the following example: